boramir/nick-kyrgios-tennis-dashboard/README.md

 This dashboard was created as a personal portfolio project to practice data visualization, storytelling, and analytical thinking using real-world sports data.

+⚠️ **Data Note:**
+Some matches are not included in the dataset due to missing or incomplete historical records, especially for lesser-known tournaments or earlier years.
+As a result, total match counts may not reflect Nick Kyrgios's full career history.

 *Feedback, stars, and forks are always welcome!*